H-1B Visa Clinical Exercise Physiologist Jobs

 -

-Complies with all ethical, legal and professional responsibilities.
+Complies with all ethical, legal, professional and certification responsibilities.
 Maintains confidentiality of all patient information.

 MINIMUM QUALIFICATIONS

-Requires a level of clinical knowledge as normally obtained through Bachelor’s degree in Exercise Physiology or related field.
+Possesses a level of clinical knowledge as normally obtained through Bachelor’s degree in exercise/physiology or related field.

-Minimum experience of a 300+ hour internship in cardiac rehabilitation or equivalent clinical/patient hours.
+Minimum experience of a 600 + hour internship in cardiac rehabilitation or equivalent clinical/patient care hours.

-Requires knowledge in cardiac/pulmonary physiology, management and treatment of chronic disease, health promotion, ECG interpretation.
+Requires knowledge in cardiac/pulmonary physiology, management and treatment of chronic disease, health promotion, ECG and 12-lead interpretation.

 Requires the ability to work collaboratively with physicians and other healthcare providers.
-Must have strong interpersonal, communication and human relation skills.
+Must have strong interpersonal communications and human relation skills.

 PREFERRED QUALIFICATIONS